Travis

 2. TCI Worker and build environment images (also called OS images).

-TCI Core services require the following: #
+TCI Enterprise Core Services #

 1. A PostgreSQL11 (or later) database.